 Data are presented as the mean ± SD or number (%) as appropriate.
 1Significance total vs control.
 No significant difference between group A and B. BMI: Body mass index.

-Table 2 mean (± SD) values of some laboratory parameters in the studied groups and control
+Table 2 mean ± SD values of some laboratory parameters in the studied groups and control